Canon M6 vs Sony A7R II

 Body comparison: Canon M6 vs Sony A7R II

 The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Sony A7R II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is considerably larger (60 percent) than the Canon M6.
 Moreover, the A7R II is substantially heavier (60 percent) than the M6.
 It is noteworthy in this context that the A7R II is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.